cosmos/ibc-go/docs/tutorials/01-fee/03-scaffold-chain.md

 import CodeBlock from '@theme/CodeBlock';

-# Scaffold a Cosmos SDK Blockchain with Ignite
+# Scaffold a Cosmos SDK blockchain with Ignite

 In this tutorial, we will not be going through the process of creating a Cosmos SDK module.
 Instead, we will integrate the ICS-29 Fee Middleware into an existing Cosmos SDK blockchain.
 Scaffold the blockchain without any custom modules using the following command.